-The Irish castle extends the romance and magic of the country into the home.
+The Irish castle is the ultimate accommodation for anyone visiting Ireland.
 For many, the words Irish castle conjures up images of luxurious evenings spent sipping cordials by a peat fire in a great room while ordering turn down service and chocolates for your room.
-These activities and many more abound in Ireland.
-However, it is a good idea to know the unique characteristics of castles and great homes before making a reservation.
+You certainly can find these activities, but there are many types of stately houses and experiences in Ireland.

 Four or Five-Star Irish Castle Hotel:

-With their defending days behind them, most true Irish castle hotels have been repurposed into hotels only within the last few decades.
+With their defending days behind them, many Irish castles have been repurposed into hotels.
 Owners try their best to keep the castle-like charm inside and out while ensuring twenty-first century necessities like indoor plumping and heat.

 A four or five-star Irish castle usually has every luxury you’ve ever dreamed of at your fingertips.
 The service is usually top-notch making you feel like a Lord or Lady every time you visit.
 Among the many indulgences include slippers and robes next to four-poster beds with marble bathrooms with claw foot tubs, country stables and horseback riding lessons, and of course extravagant restaurants for breakfast, lunch, or dinner.